 While European employees are some of the least likely to leave a comment according to our data, we didn’t find the same with their employers.
 In fact, European employees are the most likely to receive an acknowledgement or response to their comment from their organisation, with one in five receiving a reply.

 Northern America is the second most responsive region, with managers replying to 17% of comments.
 Asia and Oceania, with response rates of 12% and 11% respectively, sit in the middle for manager response rates.
-Considering Oceania’s employee readiness to leave a comment, we can see that these employees are not seeing responses from their organisations — and it’s a similar situation with Latin America and the Caribbean, whose likelihood of leaving an employee comment is over five times the likelihood of getting a response from their organisation, with only 7% of comments responded to.
+Considering Oceania’s employee readiness to leave a comment, we can see that these employees are not seeing responses from their organizations — and it’s a similar situation with Latin America and the Caribbean, whose likelihood of leaving an employee comment is over five times the likelihood of getting a response from their organisation, with only 7% of comments responded to.

 At the bottom of the list with the lowest manager feedback rates are Africa and Latin America and the Caribbean.
 Africa’s low level of responses from management seems to mirror their lower levels of employee comments overall.

 When we compare our data of employer responsiveness by region and industry, it’s evident that there can be a big disparity between employee comment rate and employer responsiveness.
-Some of this disparity can be explained by the fact that different industry sectors and regions may be at different maturity levels with regard to employee engagement, and that some are more likely than others to have manager access enabled on the Peakon platform.
+Some of this disparity can be explained by the fact that different industry sectors and regions may be at different maturity levels with regard to employee engagement, and that some are more likely than others to have manager access enabled on the Workday Peakon Employee Voice platform.